redhat-ai-dev/rhdh-ai-catalog-cli/docs/roadmap.md

 bac import-model catalog-info.yaml
 ```

+If we get enough demand for such a change with upstream Backstage, we'll drive
+work with it with [this Jira](https://issues.redhat.com/browse/RHDHPAI-61).

 #### One advantage of being in Golang with respect to Gitops with GitHub ...

 The uber functional `gh` command, [GitHub's official command line tool](https://github.com/cli/cli), happens to be written